 If you’re new to Cricut Print and Cut, you’ll need to know these tips!
 Plus, you can download some FREE Printable Planner Stickers!

-Things you’ll need to Create Print and Cut Projects:
+Things You’ll Need to Create Printable Planner Stickers and Other Print and Cut Projects:

 - Cricut Maker or Cricut Explore Air